Moving out of your home

 All exchanges are dealt with through HomeSwapper, which is an internet based service.
 This holds the details of thousands of tenants across the country who are looking to exchange their homes.

-For further information, visit the Homeswapper website in our useful links area.
+For further information, visit the Homeswapper website.

 If you exchange, you accept responsibility for the condition of the property as left by the tenants you are exchanging with.
 We will only carry out an electric and gas safety check at the start of your tenancy and any repairs needed to the structure or outside of the property.